Five Reasons: To register your child for kindergarten now, not later

 If you're sending your little one off to kindergarten at a Wake County public school this fall, this week marks the beginning of kindergarten registration for the school system.

-Kindergarten registration in Wake County starts on Thursday.
-Then, parents can head to their child's base school to sign their child up for the next school year.
+Kindergarten registration in Wake County starts on Monday, Jan.
+7. Then, parents can head to their child's base school to sign their child up for the next school year.
 You'll need to bring with you a variety of documents and information.
 Wake's website has all of the details.

 (Here's more about Durham's kindergarten registration process).